-Course Number Prerequisites Credits AT 100 - Introduction to Automotive Technology 3 AT 111 - Automotive Suspension and Steering Systems AT 100, which may be taken concurrently 4 AT 121 - Principles of Automotive Electricity and Electronics AT 100, which may be taken concurrently 3 AT 150 - Automotive Braking Systems AT 100, which may be taken concurrently 2 AT 181 - Auto Engine Mechanical Repair AT 100, which may be taken concurrently 4 AT 250 - Advanced Braking Systems & Controls AT 121, AT 150 2
+Course Number and Name Prerequisites Credits AT 100 - Introduction to Automotive Technology 3 credits AT 111 - Automotive Suspension and Steering Systems AT 100, which may be taken concurrently 4 credits AT 121 - Principles of Automotive Electricity and Electronics AT 100, which may be taken concurrently 3 credits AT 150 - Automotive Braking Systems AT 100, which may be taken concurrently 2 credits AT 181 - Auto Engine Mechanical Repair AT 100, which may be taken concurrently 4 credits AT 250 - Advanced Braking Systems & Controls AT 121, AT 150 2 credits

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Registration Forms link, then choose Requirement link.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
 A more detailed explanation of the College's general education requirements is also available.